Slip-And-Fall Accident Statistics

 Slip and falls can happen to most anyone and anywhere where dangerous conditions permit the incident to occur.
 Although almost everyone at one point will experience a haphazard fall, in many slip and fall claims that incident was so serious that the individual suffered personal injuries.

 According to the Center for Disease Control (CDC), older adults are very susceptible to falls and about 1 in 3 adults over the age of 65 falls each year.
 Among older adults falls are the leading cause of fatal and non-fatal injuries.
-Unfortunately, due to the negligence of others falls happen most every day to all types of people.
+Unfortunately, due to the negligence of others falls happen almost every day to all types of people.

 If you or a loved one has been injured in a slip and fall accident caused by another individual’s negligence the victim may be entitled to compensation for medical expenses, emotional distress, lost wages, and more.